Omar Beckles

-Career
+Club career

 Spain

 Born in Leytonstone, England, Beckles began his career at Millwall before joining Jerez Industrial in 2010.
 Beckles made his Jerez Industrial debut on 6 February 2011 against Córdoba CF B, which saw Jerez Industrial lose 3–1.
 He went on to make thirteen appearances for Jerez Industrial.
 However, Glenn Hoddle Academy terminated its agreement with Jerez Industrial in March 2011, leading Beckles to leave the club, although he continued to play for the side for the remainder of the season.

 Non-League football

 After returning to his homeland, Beckles joined Boreham Wood in November 2011, where he first appeared as unused substitute, in a 1–1 draw against Basingstoke Town on 24 November 2011.
 It was not until on 17 December 2011 when he made his debut, coming on as a second-half substitute for Charlie O'Loughlin, in a 2–1 win over Eastleigh.
 Beckles soon became a first team regular at Boreham Wood and went on to make nineteen appearances for the side.

 In the summer transfer window of 2012, Beckles joined Kettering Town after leaving Boreham Wood.
 However, after making just six appearances for The Poppies, Beckles was forced to find a new club, citing the club's financial problems as the reason for his departure.

 After leaving Kettering Town, Beckles re–joined Boreham Wood on 16 November 2012 and re–debuted for the club the next day, in a 1–1 draw against Dover Athletic.
 However, Beckles went on to make six appearances before leaving for Billericay Town in February 2013.
 He made his Billericay Town debut on 23 February 2013, in a 3–2 loss against Bromley.
 He went on to make thirteen appearances for the club.

 On 5 July 2013, Beckles joined Histon.
 Beckles made a good start to his Histon debut when he scored on 17 August 2013, in a 3–1 win over Colwyn Bay.
 Beckles soon became a first team regular at Histon, making thirty-two appearances and scoring once in all competitions, but joined Margate and AFC Hornchurch.

 In November 2014, Beckles was on the move again when he joined St Albans City and made his St Albans City debut on 15 November 2014, making his first start and playing the whole game, in a 1–0 win over Basingstoke Town.
 Playing in a central defensive midfielder role, it wasn't until on 4 January 2015 when he scored his first goal for the club, in a 2–1 win over Gosport Borough.
 Beckles scored his second goal for the side on 21 February 2015, in a 2–1 loss against Whitehawk.
 At the end of the 2014–15 season, he went on to make twenty-one appearances and scoring once.
 For his performance, Beckles agreed a new contract with the club to play for them next season.